-Today on the blog, I’d like to introduce you to fellow author Donna Hosie.
-She is represented by Beth Phelan of The Bent Agency, who is also my agent.
-I decided to get to know Donna through her books on my own accord and my opinion here is unbiased and honest
+Today on the blog, I’d like to introduce you to Suzanne Johnson.
+She is a fellow member of my local RWA chapter, Southern Magic.
+I know her personally and think she’s absolutely inspiring.
+I decided to do this interview and review of one of her works of my own accord and my opinion here is unbiased and honest.

 Rapid fire questions

 (Some of these questions might not be fair )